bcit-ci/CodeIgniter/user_guide_src/source/libraries/table.rst

 	.. method:: add_row([$args = array()[, ...]])

-		:param mixed $args: an array or multiple strings containing the row values
+		:param	mixed	$args: An array or multiple strings containing the row values
-		:returns: void
+		:rtype:	void

 		Permits you to add a row to your table.
 You can submit an array or discrete params::